xrdocs/telemetry/_tutorials/2017-04-10-using-pipeline-integrating-with-influxdb.md

 #### Using metrics.json

+tl;dr If you are using the sensor-path from the [TCP to Textfile tutorial](https://xrdocs.github.io/telemetry/tutorials/2016-07-21-configuring-model-driven-telemetry-mdt/) and the default metrics.json, you actually have nothing to do.
+But if you need to know _how_ things works, please read the rest of the section!

 YANG models define data hierarchies.
 Because MDT is based on YANG models, the raw telemetry data from a router is also hierarchical.
 Time-series databases, however, typically expect data in a simple format: metric name, metric value, timestamp and, optionally, some tags or keys.
 In influxdb, this format is called the "Line Protocol."

 One of the important functions of Pipeline is to take the hierarchical YANG-based data and transform it into the Line Protocol for easy consumption by influxdb.
 Pipeline uses the ```metrics.json``` file to perform the transformation.